qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 Prior to each release, we hold a paid bugfixing programme where we fund developers to clean up as many bugs as possible.
-We have decided to start including a report back on paid bugfixing programme as part of our changelog report.
+We have decided to start including a report back on the paid bugfixing programme as part of our changelog report.
 Note that this list is **not exhaustive**.

 -  Sandro Santilli: `Postgis Connection freeze if you press "Set filter"